 Driving distractions - BVI on the BBC One Show

-Recent studies have indicated that reading and even writing text messages while behind the wheel is on the rise.
-The BBC One Show invited BVI researcher Felix Mercer Moss onto an airfield just outside Bristol to help perform an experiment to demonstrate the dangers of texting while driving.
+Recent studies have indicated that reading and even writing text messages whilst behind the wheel is on the rise.
+The BBC One Show invited BVI researchers onto an airfield just outside Bristol to help perform an experiment to demonstrate the dangers of texting while driving.

 A mobile eye tracker was used which revealed that drivers navigating the makeshift course spent as many as two seconds looking away from the road while replying to a text.
 The same drivers were then asked to wear a customised pair of ‘black-out’ goggles that simulated the degree of inattention measured on previous laps.
 The ‘black-out’ goggles caused carnage on the air field and, in doing so, provided viewers with a stark reminder to keep their phones in their pockets when on the road.